jilldela/CE/interview_questions.md

   * routes takes the info from the view and processes GET/POST/PUT/DELETE requests to tell which controller to instantiate
   * instantiates the appropriate model based off the request to get information from the DB
   * gives information from model back to the view to display to the user

+## What is a single point of failure in regards to web architecture?
+*

+## What's a CDN and what are the advantages and disadvantages of using one?
+* **CDN** stand for **content delivery network**
+* CDN is a globally distributed network of proxy servers, serving content from locations closer to the user.
+* Serving content from CDNs can significantly improve performance in two ways:
+  * users receive content from data servers closer to them
+  * your servers do not have to serve requests that the CDN fulfills